ishika-pandey/ishika-pandey/README.md

 Welcome to my GitHub corner!

 🚀 About Me
-I’m a **Third-Year Computer Science Student** bringing ideas to life through **AI, Machine Learning, and Web Development**.
+I’m a **Final Year Computer Science and Engineering Student** bringing ideas to life through **AI, Machine Learning, and Web Development**.
 From diving into neural networks to designing interactive web experiences, I’m always driven to discover new ways to push the boundaries of innovation and possibility.

 🔭 What I'm Working On:
 Image Classification & Deep Learning 🧠